mostafaac30/calculater-project/README.md

 >a valid hexadecimal number is CAPITAL chars(e.g 'A' NOT 'a').

->negative values is not accepted.
+>negative values are not accepted.

->if user entered unvalid inputs, Program will be terminated.
+>if the user entered invalid inputs, Program will be terminated.

 # How the program works (user experience)

 ## Begining

-asks for user name (like mostafa)
+asks for the user name (like Mostafa)
->Hello!,Whats your name ?
+>Hello!, What's your name?

 asks if you wanna convert a number to another system, Or to collect two numbers.
 > choose 1 for conversion or 2 for collecting two numbers: 1

 ## 1 for conversion

-Base of number you wanna convert it(I entered 16 for hexa)
+The base of the number you wanna convert it(I entered 16 for Hexa)
 > enter the base of the number: 16

 Enter the number(I entered 12A)
 > enter the number[8 digits]: 12A

-base of desired system you wanna convert TO.
-(I enterd 10 for decimal)
+the base of the desired system you wanna convert TO.
+(I entered 10 for decimal)
 < Please enter the base of the converted number: 10

-final result of convertion
+the final result of conversion
 > Decimal: 298

-## mid stage
+## mid-stage

 ```
-mostafa!, Do you wanna collect the resultant to another number ?
+Mostafa!, Do you wanna collect the resultant to another number?
 Enter 2 if yes or 1 for no: 2
 ```

-If you entered **1**,The program will return to **beginning** stage.
+If you entered **1**, The program will return to **beginning** stage.

 If **2** entered, The program will start to **collect output** value (in this case is 298) to another value in the **same system** (in this case is Decimal).